soulspine/LCU/README.md

 - `OnChampSelectLeave` - occurs when the client exits a champion select
 - `OnGameEnter` - occurs when the client enters a game
 - `OnGameLeave` - occurs when the client exits a game

+There are also a few built-in variables that are updated automatically on their events and you can access:
+- `isConnected` bool - defines whether the client is connected
+- `isInLobby` bool - defines whether the client is in a lobby
+- `isInChampSelect` bool -  defines whether the client is in champion select
+- `isInGame` bool - defines whether the client is in a game
+- `localSummoner` Summoner - defines the current summoner
+- `localSummonerRegion` string - defines the region of the current summoner
+- `currentGameflowPhase` string - defines the current gameflow phase *(None, Lobby, ChampSelect, Matchmaking, ReadyCheck, InProgress, PostGame)*

 #### Example usage:
 ```cs